Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-shutting-down-slate-a-cost-breakdown.md

 I spent months building a job platform that was supposed to solve LinkedIn's problems.
 No paywalls, no AI spam, just clean tools for finding work.
 Got the auth working, built a resume editor, set up the dashboard.
 It felt real.
 Like, actually real.

+This was in between Scout meetings (I'm SPL of my troop), mountain bike team practices, AP Physics homework, and French class.
+I'm a hard procrastinator, so a lot of this got built at weird hours when I should've been doing other things.
+But building felt more important.

 Then I looked at what it would actually cost to run.
 And reality hit hard.

 ## The Numbers Nobody Talks About